 I talk about this in greater detail in my post, can headphones shock you?
 Check it out!

-How to Listen to Music in the Shower (the Safe way)
+How to Listen to Music in the Shower with AirPods (the Safe Way)

 Oh, but you want to sing in the shower and keep grooving to the tunes!
 Maybe you want motivational music before going to work.
 Maybe you want to get in the mood for your hot date.
 Whatever it is, you can listen to music in the shower in a safe way, but my advice is to take out your AirPods first and try one of these methods instead.